 First Black Bear Killing of Human Confirmed in California

-California’s first ever documented deadly attack by a black bear on a human has been confirmed, following an autopsy of the woman killed in her home.
+California’s first ever documented deadly attack by a black on a human has been confirmed, following an autopsy of the woman killed in her home.

 Patrice Miller, aged 71, was initially believed to have died of natural causes in November 2023, with the bear posthumously feeding on her remains; however, an investigation by the Sierra County Sheriff’s Office and a subsequent autopsy revealed a different story.